yousraiq/assignment_group6/README.md

 # BUSINESS PERFORMANCE ANALYSIS
+## Overview

+This is a git group assignment been done by Group 6 of the CDE Bootcamp in Sept 2024.

+The name of the group members are:
+- Akinbuwa Oluwadare
+- Ayesha Younus
+- Okwu Ogechukwu Sylvia

 ## INTRODUCTION
 The primary challenge for some business is to gain a comprehensive understanding of sales performance.
 This helps the business make decisions and grow.